Trump, accustomed to friendly crowds, confronts repeated booing during Libertarian convention speech

 The Libertarian split over Trump was reflected by Peter Goettler, president and chief executive of the libertarian Cato Institute, who suggested in a Washington Post column that the former president’s appearance violated the gathering’s core values and that “the political party pretending to be libertarian has transitioned to a different identity.”

-Trump's campaign argued that it was part of an ongoing effort to reach would-be supporters in places that are not heavily Republican, like the former president's rally Thursday in the Bronx during a pause in his New York hush money trial.
+Trump's campaign noted that Biden didn't attend the Libertarian convention himself, and argued that the former president's doing so was part of an ongoing effort to reach would-be supporters in places that are not heavily Republican — including the former president's rally Thursday in the Bronx during a pause in his New York hush money trial.

-The Libertarian ticket will try to draw support from disaffected Republicans as well as people on the left who oppose perceived government overreach.
+The Libertarian ticket will try to draw support from disaffected Republicans as well as people on the left.
 Such voters could also gravitate toward Kennedy.

 Trump didn't dwell on Kennedy on Saturday night.
 But, after previously praising him and once considering him for a commission on vaccination safety, the former president has gone on the attack against Kennedy.
 He suggested on social media that a vote for Kennedy would be a "wasted protest vote" and that he would "even take Biden over Junior."